 It would be better to schedule an all day cleaning marathon on another day and feel awesome about getting a ton of things done, rather than calling it a rest day and not resting very well.
 Instead, go to a cafe that you love but don’t get to visit often.
 Take a journal and doodle and dream.
 Let your mind wander as you people-watch.
 Or, take a day trip, avoiding high-traffic, stressful driving, of course.

 Visit someone you rarely get to see

 In a digital age, face-to-face time is priceless.
 Every year at my family reunions, we shake our heads and make vague promises to get together soon but we never do.
-Life is short, and it will reconfigure your perspective to spend time with relatives and friends, especially older ones.
-I have a 92-year-old pen pal, and our problems are vastly different.
+Reconfigure your perspective by spending time with relatives and friends, especially older ones.
+(I have a 92-year-old pen pal, and our problems are vastly different.
 I’m worried about career and creative pursuits; she wants to stay healthy so she can make it back to her summer beach cottage one more time.
-It puts my problems in a different context!
+It puts my problems in a different context!)
 Life is short, and you’ll never regret taking time for special loved ones.
 Bonus: you’ll get advice from ones who have been there before you.

 Whatever you choose to do, take a personal rest day and keep your appointment with yourself.
 It’s not selfish.
 Your family will thank you for returning refreshed and refocused, rather than pushing yourself to a frazzled, overwhelmed storm of stress.

 Do you have a favorite rest day strategy?
 Tell me about it!